ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 ## Typed Transaction Envelope {#typed-transaction-envelope}

 Ethereum originally had one format for transactions.
-Each transaction consists of a nonce, gas price, gas limit, to address, value, data, v, r, and s.
+Each transaction contained a nonce, gas price, gas limit, to address, value, data, v, r, and s.
 These fields are RLP-encoded, to look something like this:

 `RLP([nonce, gasPrice, gasLimit, to, value, data, v, r, s])`